 Here’s a Turo promotional video highlighting a couple renting a Rivian electric truck for a camping getaway:

-Turo has submitted an amended S-1 SEC filings four times.
+Turo has submitted an amended S-1 SEC filings at least five times.

 S-1 filings are required reading for IPO investors.
 Review the filing and all amended versions before proceeding with an investment.